-Given the high volume of cases heard in Municipal Court, it is not surprising that there are many occasions where the release these court records are sought.
-If you have a question about Municipal Court proceedings, our lawyers can assist you.
+Given the high volume of cases heard in municipal court, it is not surprising that there are many occasions where the release of these court records are sought.
+If you have a question about municipal court proceedings, our lawyers can assist you.
 The members of our firm include a team of attorneys with over 100 years of collective experience.
 We can be reached at 1-877-450-8301 any time 24/7.

 Records Maintained by Municipal Courts in NJ

 Copies of all disorderly persons offenses and traffic summonses are maintained by the municipal court.
 This information is also recorded on the statewide computer data base.
 All other documents filed with the Court including, but not limited to, motions, briefs, and pleadings are also maintained by the municipal court.
 Additionally, proceedings of the Court are memorialized through audio recording.

 In accordance with the New Jersey Open Public Records Act (“OPRA”) contained at N.J.S.A.
 47:1A-1 et seq., all public records are to be made accessible to the public unless specifically excluded by law.
 The following records are not subject to release: